-In September 2015, Hellenic Petroleum S.A. extended the maturity date of a €400 million syndicated bond loan agreement from December 2015 to June 2016 and subsequently to October 2017 with two six-month extension options.
-In April 2018 the Company extended the facility maturity date to October 2018 and is in the process of refinancing it.
+In September 2015, Hellenic Petroleum S.A. extended the maturity date of a $\epsilon$ 400 million syndicated bond loan agreement from December 2015 to June 2016 and subsequently to October 2017 with two six-month extension options.
+In April 2018, the Company extended the facility maturity date to October 2018, when it was fully repaid (the outstanding balance of $\epsilon$ 284 million).
+The loan was refinanced in November 2018, with the issuance of a new syndicated bond loan of $\epsilon$ 400 million with a tenor of 2 years and a one-year extension option.